 - The green onions (scallions) are fine sliced.
 (Diced red onion can be substituted if you prefer)

-- The seasoning is simply sea salt, lime juice and apple cider vinegar.
+- The seasoning is simply sea salt, freshly squeezed lime juice and apple cider vinegar.

 Cutting the Fresh Pineapple

-I cut up a lot of Pineapple in my house.
-I don’t use a corer or any fancy technique.
+I cut up a lot of Pineapple in my house, but I don't use a corer or any fancy technique.

 Tip: My friend recently suggested saving that center stalk to make pineapple infused water with.
 Seems like a healthy frugal idea to me.

 Once all the fresh ingredients are chopped up, your work is pretty much done.
-Simply dump everything in a large bowl to combine and mix well.
+Simply combine pineapple, red bell pepper, jalapeno, green onion and chopped cilantro in a medium bowl.
+Pour in the lime juice and vinegar and sprinkle on the salt, then mix well.

-The salsa can be used immediately, but is better if you let the flavors meld together for at least 20 to 30 minutes.
+The pineapple salsa can be used immediately.
+It is better if you let the flavors meld together for at least 20 to 30 minutes though.

 Want to try another fruit salsa?
 Make one of these fun recipes!